kschuler/guide/guidelines/making-stimuli.md

 ##### To record sound files on the Marantz PMD671

-First slide the `POWER` switch to the right and release to turn on the Marantz.
+First, slide the `POWER` switch to the right and release to turn on the Marantz.

 ![Turn on](../static/images/marantz-on.jpg)